project-hatohol/HAPI-2.0-Specification/en/README.md

 ## Procedures

  - [M/O] indicates whether Mandatory or Optional.
 Mandatory procedure can not abbreviate to implement.
- - When does not complete exchange profile yet to use exchangeProfile procedure and get other procedures, it must return [putResult](#user-content-putresult) response that is inserted "FAILURE” to result object.
+ - When does not complete exchange profile yet to use exchangeProfile procedure and get other procedures, it must return [putResult](#user-content-putresult) response that is inserted "FAILURE" to result object.

 ### Hatohol server procedures